Warwolt/r2k_test/readme.md

 }
 ```

 When you run this test runner, the full name of the test we added will be `hello_world_tests.hello_world`.
-For a complete example of a test runner, see the [basic usage](samples/sample1_basic_usage.c) file.
+For a complete example of a test runner, see the [basic usage](samples/sample1_basic_usage.c) sample file.

 ## Assertion macros
 The following section will detail the macros that can be used to verify that values hold the expected values inside of `TEST()` blocks.